Kundan-22/Secure-Coding-101-Quizz/README.md

-# Secure Coding Quiz Hub
+# Secure Coding 101 Quizzes
 This repository hosts the Secure Coding Quiz Hub, an interactive platform to test and enhance your knowledge of secure coding practices.

 ## Quizzes Available